rogerkeays/racket-fluent/README.md

 # fluent

-UNIX style pipes and lambda shorthand syntax to make your Racket code more readable.
+UNIX style pipes and a lambda shorthand syntax to make your Racket code more readable.

 ## ?
 Unpopular So LISP Is Why